statease/se360-python-demo/README.md

 segmented and evaluated according to the textbook.
 The data are then split into 4 segments for a k-fold cross validation.
 Each split is evaluated and the results are plotted in a bar chart.

+## Simulated Cross Validation

+This example uses the `examples\sim_cv.py` script.

+This uses two data sets that both have simulated responses.
+The script compares two analyses of each response using cross validation.
+One analysis is done using Ordinary Least Squares and the other using a Gaussian Process Model.